accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __[Radix tree](https://en.wikipedia.org/wiki/Radix_tree)__ is used in Linux Kernel [memory management](https://lwn.net/Articles/175432/), and NFS and NOVA inode indexing.
 Radix tree is a trie tree that compressed paths to the most, so that each node's children count maps to the variety (i.e. radix) of the next level data.
 It can also be seen as a fragmented array, where the big consecutive array is broken into a few smaller segments, and these segments are indexed by another smaller array at the next level in the tree.

   * __[Red-back tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)__ is the standard implementation of C++ ordered map.
 It's a binary search tree, self-balanced with efficient rotation, yet not too strict to hurt update performance (rather than [AVL tree](https://stackoverflow.com/questions/5288320/why-is-stdmap-implemented-as-a-red-black-tree)).

     * Unlike C++, [Rust implements ordered map with B-tree](https://www.zhihu.com/question/516912481) instead.
 This is because the binary structure of Red-back tree jumps too many times to hurt CPU cache efficiency, while B-tree has less levels and a big node to favor CPU cache.
 [B+-tree has another Rust discussion](https://github.com/rust-lang/rust/issues/27090).

   * __B+-tree__.
 The plain old database index, but still proven widely useful in storage, PMEM, caching.
 B+-tree balances itself, uses packed big nodes to limit tree height which maps to disk reads, and preserves sort order with traversal links.
 B+-tree works entirely in pages, which simplifies disk data transfer in DB and memory management.
 B+-tree shares various optimization for access efficiency, storage space, and locking concurrency.

     * __[Steal, no force]__.
 The terms came from [ARIES](https://cs.stanford.edu/people/chrismre/cs345/rl/aries.pdf) protocol for DB transaction recovery (well explained in [阿莱克西斯 ARIES](https://zhuanlan.zhihu.com/p/143173278) article).
 They work with DB page syncs between memory and disk.
 "Steal" allows DB to flush pages of uncommitted transaction to disk, thus introduced the need of undo log.
 "No force" allows DB to NOT flush pages of committed transaction to disk, thus needs redo log from failure recovery.
 Not only do "steal, no force" improve DB performance on large transactions, they enable DB buffer management to become a decoupled component from transaction and indexing.

     * __[B+-tree locking techniques](https://15721.courses.cs.cmu.edu/spring2017/papers/06-latching/a16-graefe.pdf)__ separated DB concepts "latch" (for data structure) vs "lock" (for transaction).
 It introduced the widely used technique "lock coupling".
 The concurrency design space in B+-tree ranges from: 1) SIX locks which introduced intent locks that softly drain on-going writes, 2) lock coupling that steps through parent/child with limited lock span, 3) Blink/OLFIT tree that supports version-based OCC lock-free reads and locked writes, 4) Bw-tree that is lock-free and delta page append-only.
 (Well explained in [数据库内核月报 B+tree](http://mysql.taobao.org/monthly/2018/09/01/).)

   * Popular data indexes for in-memory databases and PMEM.
 They essentially stem from B+-tree, and are frequently found in papers and industry products.
-Since they are already covered in [Reference architectures in storage areas](.), here does a brief walkthrough.
+Since they are already covered in [Reference architectures section](.), here does a brief walkthrough.

     * __ART tree__. is used in HyPer in-memory database.
 It is built from a radix tree, dedup key prefix like trie tree, and made space efficient by adapting node sizes to several different record counts.
 The node is essentially a fixed length array.
 Leaf nodes can store values inline.
 Path compression is carried out to nodes with a single child.
 ART tree supports range queries.